AdnanChouhan/PRODIGY_WD_01/README.md

 About Me Section: Provides detailed information about my background, education, and experience.

-Projects Section: Highlights my key projects with links to GitHub and live demos.
+Projects Section: Highlights my key projects.

 Contact Section: Includes a form to allow visitors to get in touch with me directly.